-Alternative 3 - Allow vehicle and trailer access to the water sites will accommodate the approach to the water's edge of small and light trailered boats.
+Alternative 3 - Allow vehicle and trailer access to the water

+This alternative would not provide float-off or float-on trailered boat launching.
+These sites will accommodate the approach to the water's edge of small and light trailered boats.
 The boat would then be pushed or lifted on or off the trailer.
 The design of these sites may allow the wheels of the trailer to the water's edge, but prevent floating boats off the trailer.
 When compared to Alternative 2, this alternative would provide easier access, particularly for those who would have difficultly moving their boat.
 This alternative would also be easier for groups with fewer people.
 This alternative would probably result in larger/heavier boats being able to use a site.
 This alternative could result in minor damage to natural resources (such as erosion) from trailers being driven to the water and there would be a higher risk of invasive species being spread than alternative 2, but there are mitigation measures which could be taken to address these concerns.